 Periodization and weight loss

 Many athletes think that waiting until the start of the season to lose weight is a good idea when in reality, the best time for weight loss is in the down-season.
-The logic behind this is simple; losing body fat and weight requires that you be in a calorie deficit.
+The logic behind this is simple; losing Healthy Body fat and weight requires that you be in a calorie deficit.
 When you are in a calorie deficit, your energy levels and fuel stores are reduced which can hamper your ability to push yourself in long or intense training.
-While training is an important part of improving body composition, hard intense workouts require you to fuel well which may not be consistent with achieving the calorie deficit required to lose weight.
+While training is an important part of improving Healthy Body composition, hard intense workouts require you to fuel well which may not be consistent with achieving the calorie deficit required to lose weight.
 Since down season workouts are often less intense, athletes can reduce calorie consumption in order to create a deficit while limiting the impact on performance.

 Gradual is the key